 Physically active hobbies have been associated with numerous health benefits, including reduced stress, lowered blood pressure, and a lower heart rate.
 Taking physical activity outdoors, however, confers numerous extra benefits.
 Spending as little as 10 minutes in nature can enhance mood, concentration, and overall health, according to experts.

 How to accommodate hobbies:

 TIME is a common obstacle that makes it tough to do the things we enjoy.
 Generally speaking, our lives are designed such that work comes before play.
-And despite the fact that many of us feel like there isn’t enough time in the day for hobbies, there are adjustments we can do to discover and devote time to our passions:
+And even though many of us feel like there isn’t enough time in the day for hobbies, there are adjustments we can make to discover and devote time to our passions:

-Increasing amounts of data indicate that taking “micro breaks” throughout the workday increases overall productivity.
-Utilize these small breaks throughout the day to engage in activities that bring you pleasure, such as going for a stroll outside, listening to your favorite podcast or music, reading a chapter or two of a good book, or conversing with others.
+Increasing amounts of data indicate that taking “micro-breaks” throughout the workday increases overall productivity.
+Utilize these small breaks throughout the day to engage in activities that pleasure you, such as going for a stroll outside, listening to your favorite podcast or music, reading a chapter or two of a good book, or conversing with others.